fabiana2611/fabiana2611.github.io/_posts/2023/jan23/2023-01-23-java-record.md

 <p style="text-align: justify;">However, it can be painful in cases where you have many attributes and most of then are null.</p>

 <p style="text-align: justify;">The record is flexible to be customized.
-However, if you need to this a lot, maybe the record is not the best option for you.</p>
+However, if you need to do this a lot, maybe the record is not the best option for you.</p>

 <br/>
 <h2>Record vc Lombok</h2>

 <p style="text-align: justify;"><a href="https://projectlombok.org/">Lombok</a> is a external library to auto-generate some common patterns avoiding boilerplate.
 It helps to create immutable objects with @Value annotation.
 Lombok is more mature and is more flexible.
-Also, lombok can add some validations to validate fields, also has @Data annotation if is necessary change data, and allow the use of the @Builder to facilitate the object creation.</p>
+Also, lombok can add some validations to validate fields.
+Beside,it has @Data annotation if is necessary change data.
+Another good point is the fact that Lombok can use the @Builder annotation to facilitate the object creation.</p>

-<p>Analysis by <a href="https://www.baeldung.com/java-record-vs-lombok">cases</a>:>/p>
+<p>Analysis by <a href="https://www.baeldung.com/java-record-vs-lombok">cases</a>:</p>
 <ol>
   <li>Classes with many fields
     <ul>